Yumi-Lab/yumi-wiki/docs/SmartPI/SmartPi_Home_Assistant.md

 Prebuilt image link for 32GB or more :

+The default logins are :

+Access your account by using the default username **“root”** and **"pi"**, the default password **“pi”**.

 # Install Home Assistant Supervised on a Smart Pi One

 This guide will go over how to install Home Assistant (Supervised) on Debian based Linux Distributions.
-Remember only the latest version of Debian is supported
+Remember only the latest version of Debian is supported.

 # Prerequisites